pivotal/blog/content/post/docker-gpdb.md

 docker rm CONTAINER_ID
 ```

 To reuse the same image, simply enter 'docker run -it IMAGE_ID'.
 This does not include changes from the remote repository.
-There are a few ways to do so, but the following is one example:
+There are a few different ways to include those changes, but the following is one example:

 ```
 cd $HOME/workspace/gpdb